 Repayment mortgages are generally preferred over interest only mortgages however we always advise on the most suitable mortgage to meet both current requirements as well as longer term objectives.
 When it comes to the actual term of the mortgage, it may well change at different stages throughout your life depending on your circumstances and the affordability.

 This can form part of a home mover purchase mortgage or remortgage where expensive unsecured debt becomes secured on the property, often lowering the interest rate payable and monthly outgoings.
 There are risks of doing this so it is always worth contacting a professional adviser to help decide if this is the most appropriate course of action.

 These are available on certain properties and offer an alternative to outright purchase, providing an affordable way to get onto the housing ladder.

 Essentially a proportion of the property is offered for sale, for which we arrange a mortgage and you pay rent on the remaining part that is not purchased.

 Please note that for all the above types of mortgages a broker fee may be payable on completion.
-The precise amount will depend on your circumstances, this will typically be £250.
+The precise amount will depend on your circumstances.
 Please ask for a personalised illustration.